 Frequently asked questions

-Can I travel safely and responsibly from and to Eindhoven Airport?
+Can I travel safely and responsibly to and from Eindhoven Airport?
 Check our frequently asked questions for further information.
-Here you will find the latest developments and measures.

 Do you have questions regarding your flight?
 Contact your airline for the actual status.

 All passengers are required to show a health declaration upon request at Eindhoven Airport, during the flight or at the airport of your destination, whether you are departing from or arriving at Eindhoven Airport.
 The questionnaire has been drawn up by the GGD and RIVM.
 Passengers should keep the form with them during the trip.
 If one of the questions on the form is answered with "yes", the passenger will not be allowed on board by the airline.
 Passengers travelling to The Netherlands from high-risk areas are also urged to self-quarantine for ten days.
 High-risk areas have been given a red of orange colour code (do not travel or only essential travel) by the Dutch government.
 You can find more information about the travel advice for every country on Netherlands Worldwide.

 Has your flight been cancelled or do you have questions regarding the measures during your flight?
 Please contact your travel agency or airline.